-UART chip is included in ATMEGA328 microcontroller used in Arduino, which facilities to implement serial communication.
+UART chip is included in the ATMEGA328 microcontroller used in Arduino, which facilitates serial communication.

 A UART (universal asynchronous receiver transmitter) is a chip (block of circuitry, hardware part) responsible for implementing serial communication.

-As UART is Asynchronous communication protocol, it follows same rules any Asynchronous protocol follows.
+As UART is an Asynchronous communication protocol, it follows the same rules any Asynchronous protocol follows.

 Actually, It acts as an intermediary between parallel and serial interfaces.
 On one end of the UART there is a bus of eight-or-so data lines (additionally some control pins), on the other side two serial wires – RX and TX.